-The qualification for entry to Year 6 courses is based upon your external examination results (GCSE/IGCSE results) and/or the end of Year 5 school grade.
+The qualification for entry to Year 6 courses is based upon your GCSE/IGCSE results and the end of Year 5 school grade.
 Pay close attention to the Entry Qualifications for each course.
 You must achieve these to be able to join the courses of your choice.

 To help you, we have prepared this booklet that contains descriptions of all subjects offered in Years 6 and 7.
-Read the guidelines carefully when choosing your courses.
-Think carefully about selecting subjects which complement each other and seek the guidance of the appropriate Head of Faculty and the School Counsellors.
+Read the guidelines carefully when choosing your courses and seek the guidance of the appropriate Head of Faculty and the School Counsellors if you need to.
+Please ensure you meet the options deadlines.